refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 ---

 :::info
-DataProvider unit is not required for the tutorial.
-You can skip this unit if you want.
+The DataProvider unit is optional for the tutorial and can be skipped if desired.
 Go to the next unit [Adding CRUD Pages](#) to continue.
 :::